enitama/Uno.SettingsUI/README.md

 ﻿# Uno Platform port of SettingsUI

+This is an unofficial fork of [WinUICommunity.SettingsUI](https://github.com/WinUICommunity/SettingsUI) for usage with Uno Platform.

-This package has been tested for WinUI 3 and Wasm targets only.
+This package has been tested with WinUI 3 and Wasm targets and the following controls only:

+- `SettingsPageControl`
+- `SettingsGroup`
+- `SettingExpander`
+- `Setting`

 ## Install